my offerings

 Due to my cultural and spiritual beliefs, I do not work or engage in ceremony while bleeding.

-Birth and la cuarentena are ceremony, and so if my moon comes when you call me for labor support, I will be sending my backup doula.
+Birth and la cuarentena are ceremony, and so if I am on the first two days of my moon when you call me for labor support, I may need to send my backup doula.
 My moon is fairly regular and so I will be communicating with you about where I am in my own cycle.
+So far, I have not had to miss a birth due to my moon, but I ask that boundaries are honored.

 This protocol applies to all of my offerings.